cisco/cisco-network-puppet-module/README.md

 ### <a name="provider-platform-support">Provider Support Across Platforms</a>

 The following table indicates which providers are supported on each platform.
-As platforms are added to the support list they may indicate ' `Unsupported`' for some providers that have not completed the test validation process at the time of this release.
+As platforms are added to the support list they may indicate `Unsupported` for some providers that have not completed the test validation process at the time of this release.
 Some providers will show caveats for a platform if there are limitations on usage, such as with unsupported properties or hardware limitations.

 ##### Cisco Providers